-A fundamental disagreement appears at this point, between Conant's reading of Wittgenstein, which is often described as a "therapeutic" or "resolute" reading, and readings such as McGinn's and Moyal-Sharrock's, which are "standard" and "framework"1 views, respectively.
-The relevance of this disagreement for my thesis is that it helps to bring out that the current literature on moral certainty approaches the notion of moral certainty in such a way that they take forms of words like "Death is bad", "Murder is wrong", and "Racism is wrong" to be intelligible forms of words to be philosophical expressions of what our everyday lives show about of each notion, respectively.
+A fundamental disagreement appears at this point, between Conant's reading of Wittgenstein, which is often described as a "therapeutic" or "resolute" reading, and readings such as McGinn's and Moyal-Sharrock's, which are "standard" and "framework" views, respectively.
+The relevance of this disagreement for my thesis is that it helps to bring out that the current literature on moral certainty approaches the notion of moral certainty in such a way that they take forms of words like "Death is bad", "Murder is wrong", and "Racism is wrong" to be intelligible forms of words without a context in which they make sense to say.
+As such, they take such words to be philosophical expressions of what our everyday lives show about of each notion, respectively.